isabella232/media-analytics.en-1/help/media-analytics-cookbook/media-dimensions.md

 ---
-title: Media Stream Attribution
+title: What is Media Stream Attribution?
-description:
+description: Learn how to link application actions to media tracking data without the need for additional processing rules and custom variables.

 ---